KeychainMDIP/kc/doc/CLI-user-manual/README.md

 ## Install Keychain & MDIP

-The Keychain project is provided as a set of Docker containers managed with docker compose.
-This process will clone the repository and run the scripts to build and run the containers.
+The Keychain project is provided as a set individual processes that make up the components of an MDIP node.
+These components can optionally be built into Docker containers managed with docker compose, which is what this page will cover.

+This process will clone the repository and run the scripts to build and run the Docker containers.

 #### Prerequisites